jeffskinnerbox/.dotfiles/pkg-nvim/nvim/lua/trainer/README.md

 Run :checkhealth for more info

-# for more information, execut the command below within neovim
+# for more information, execute the command below within neovim
 :checkhealth
 ```